GetDKAN/dkan/docs_assets/pages/guide_dataset.md

-@page tut_dataset How to add a Dataset
+@page guide_dataset How to add a Dataset

 ## API